1918 protest in Zagreb: Armed forces in Zagreb

 The National Council established the National Guard on 27 October 1918 in preparation for the Croatian Sabor meeting that declared secession from Austria-Hungary two days later.
-The National Guard consisted of volunteers from university guard organisations and Croatian and Serb Sokol associations.
-It was subordinated to the Commission for Public Order and Security in Zagreb headed by Budislav Grga Angjelinović and directly commanded by Lav Mazzura.
+The National Guard consisted of volunteers from university guard organisations and Croatian and Serb Sokol associations, subordinated to the Commission for Public Order and Security in Zagreb headed by Budislav Grga Angjelinović and directly commanded by Lav Mazzura.
 The force was augmented by a detachment of former Austro-Hungarian Navy sailors.
 Attempts to organise the National Guards in the countryside to combat civil disorder proved ineffective.

 The State of Slovenes, Croats and Serbs formally established its military on 1 November, three days after the declaration of independence, from Austro-Hungarian units based in the territory of the new state.
 On 6 November, the 25th Regiment of the Royal Croatian Home Guard and the 53rd Regiment of the Common Army based in Zagreb swore an oath of allegiance to the National Council.
 The council deemed the soldiers returning from the war after that date also bound by the same oath.
 The 25th Regiment had just returned from fighting in to capture Međimurje on behalf of the National Council, and both regiments maintained security in Zagreb without incident.
 Nonetheless, many soldiers based in Zagreb supported a republic; republican ideas spread under the influence of Radić and returnees from Russia in the aftermath of the October Revolution.
 In early December 1918, the 25th Regiment commanded by Colonel Milivoj Kućak had 210 officers and 578 soldiers stationed in Zagreb barracks of the Royal Home Guard in the Ilica Street, while the 53rd Regiment had 442 troops stationed in the city, in the Rudolf barracks.
-The 53rd Regiment was commanded by Colonel Mirko Petrović.
-There was also the 37th Field Artillery Regiment of the former Common Army and the 6th Field Artillery Regiment of the Home Guard stationed in the city.
+The 53rd Regiment, commanded by Colonel Mirko Petrović, the 37th Field Artillery Regiment of the former Common Army, and the 6th Field Artillery Regiment of the Home Guard were also stationed in the city.
 The 37th Field Artillery Regiment had 22 officers and 142 soldiers, while the 6th Field Artillery Regiment had 46 officers and 21 soldiers in Zagreb.
 The National Council-established National Guard had about 500 armed members in Zagreb at the time, augmented by a 1254-strong regiment composed of former Serbian Army prisoners-of-war.
 In November, Lieutenant Colonel Dušan Simović was assigned to Zagreb as the envoy of the Serbian Army, and the 3rd Battalion of the 7th Regiment of the Serbian Army arrived in Zagreb by the end of the month.